elycruz/js-revealing-module-factory/README.md

 # revealing-module-factory-js
-A revealing module factory method for easily creating and using the revealing module pattern for projects that don't require an amd, umd, or commonjs architecture (for small projects though also useful for large projects that have revealing module patterns that folks have started adding direct properties to).
+A revealing module factory method for easily creating and using the revealing module pattern.

 ### Features:
 - Sets modules on itself (for easy access).